 In Mylio, users select one or more Vaults.
 Vaults are devices or services with plenty of available storage — your desktop, external drive, and/or a cloud service — that are homes for your original, highest-quality photos and videos.

-Try Mylio for free and discover a seamless way for your entire photo library to stay protected at all times.
+Try Mylio and discover a seamless way for your entire photo library to stay protected at all times.